FurryCoders/FAAPI/README.md

 * `author` journal author
 * `content` journal content
 * `mentions` the users mentioned in the content (if they were mentioned as links, e.g. :iconusername:, @username, etc.)
+* `journal_item` the journal tag/page used to parse the object fields

 `Journal` objects can be directly casted to a dict object or iterated through.